-Whether buying a first home or a fifth, having an expert local real estate professional on your side is your best bet to ensure the process goes smoothly.
+Whether buying your first home or your fifth, having a local real estate professional who is an expert in his or her market on your side is your best bet in making sure the process goes smoothly.
 Let's talk about how we can make your dream of homeownership a reality!